rubyonjets/jetpacker/README.md

 ## Integrations

 Webpacker ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
-You can see a list of available commands/tasks by running `bundle exec rails webpacker`:
+You can see a list of available commands/tasks by running `jets webpacker`:

 ### React